 Freedom looks like this!
 Captain Liz Clark sails around the world on her own, and is one of the most inspiring humans ever.
 I adore her and her gorgeous cat (Tropicat!), who sadly died in January this year.
 (Check out Liz’s heartbreaking letter to Amelia here.)

-Scuba diving royalty, and ocean advocate and explorer in his own right.
+Scuba diving royalty, socio-environmentalist, ocean advocate and explorer in her own right.

 Wow, she’s so AMAZING!
 Do Australians eat something special (like Madison and Jade Hameister) that makes them grow up and get so awesome?
 Madison is such an inspiring role model for just about anyone.
 Do follow her.